BartWaardenburg/angular-es6-webpack/README.md

 ### Development
 For the ideal development experience run both `npm run dev` and `npm run test:live` in separate terminal windows.
 Open up http://localhost:8080/dist/{{applicationname}} to see the page change as soon as your code changes.
 The terminal window with `npm run test:live` will continuously show you whether the unit tests are still running correctly.

-Preferred setup with atom. @TODO add atom config

 ### Testing
 To run the tests, run `npm test` or `npm run test:live`.

 `Karma` combined with `webpack` runs all files matching `*.test.js` inside the `src` folder.
 This allows us to keep test files local to the component.
 The file `tests.bundle.js` is the bundle file for **all** our test files that Karma will run.

 Be sure to define your `*.test.js` files within their corresponding component directory.
 You must name the unit test file like so, `[name].test.js`.
-`tape` is the used testing framework but could easily be swapped with something like `jasmine`.
+`tape` is the used testing framework but could easily be swapped with something like `jasmine` or `mocha`.

 Tests are ideally written in the following format: